BRATISLAVA BUCKET LIST: 15 Best things to do in Bratislava

 Schone Naci

 Also, don’t miss a statue of Schone Naci located on the corner of the Main square.
-This statue depicts a beloved character in Bratislava.
+This statue depicts a beloved character in the city.
 The son of a shoemaker had an infectious sense of joy.
 He would greet people and make everyone smile wherever he went.

 Hans Christian Andersen

-Many people are surprised to find a statue of the famous Danish author in Bratislava.
-Christian Andersen fell in love with Bratislava when he visited the city.
+Many people are surprised to find a statue of the famous Danish author in Slovakia’s capital.
+Christian Andersen fell in love with this city when he visited it.
 That is why the locals decided to commemorate his life and work with his statue for his 200th birth anniversary.
 You can find the statue of Hans Christian Andersen in the Hviezdoslavovo Square.

 If you like hiking and have any energy left, find Kamzik TV Tower.
 A 196-metre (643 ft) tall Kamzik Tower sits on the Kamzik Hill in the Koliba area of Bratislava.
 You can find it in the Bratislava Forest Park, overlooking the city.